Tutorial: Dynamic Workflows

 Dynamic Workflows: Dealing with Schema Drift

-Using the SchemaScanner transformer and the ChangeDetector transformer, we can detect changes in the schema and alert the user before any changes are made to existing dataset schemas.
+Using the SchemaScanner and ChangeDetector transformers, we can detect schema changes and alert the user before any changes are made to existing dataset schemas.